slaclab/pix2pgp/firmware/vault/README.md

 # How-To Add a New ASIC
 Follow this guide to add support for a new ASIC.

 Use a previous ASIC as a template.
-For this purpose, we will use `SparkPix-T` as a template for a new ASIC, called `NewAsic`.
-The user should alter the name of `NewAsic` accordingly in all steps of this entire process.
+For this example, `SparkPix-T` will be used.
+Throughout this guide, `NewAsic` will refer to this new ASIC.
+The user should alter the name of `NewAsic` accordingly in all steps of this entire process, depending on the actual name of the ASIC they want to add.

 It is assumed that `NewAsic` uses an `ERO` trigger to signal event closure (see the documentation link in this repo's top-level `README.md` file).
 This is the reason why `SparkPix-T` has been picked as its template.
-If the new ASIC you want to support does not feature an `ERO` trigger, then you should use `SparkPix-S` instead, which generates its event closure internally.
+If the new ASIC the user wishes to support does not feature an `ERO` trigger, then the user should use `SparkPix-S` instead, which generates its event closure internally.

 ## How-To Add a New ASIC in the RTL Codebase